samreaves/full-stack-memory-agent/README.md

-# Learning AI Agents with Memory in Python
+# Learning AI Agents with Memory in Python | The Project

 ## Objective
 1. Set up a basic server using Python, uv, and FastAPI